 You can select whether you want to apply a fixed or stepped amplitude to the part during welding.
+If Step was selected ON from the Weld Setup page the following screens will be shown.
+Pressing Amplitude displays a screen with two choices, STEP or FIXED.
+If FIXED was selected ON from Weld Setup, the screen with 2 choices, STEP or FIXED is displayed.
 If you choose to use a stepped amplitude, you must also choose the first and second amplitudes (each as a percentage of the maximum) to use before and after the step point, as well as the criteria to use the step.
-The first screen shows the navigation options for stepped amplitude..
+The first screen shows the navigation options for stepped amplitude.